tarunkumarkushwaha/chatbottarun/README.md

 # 2️.
 Organization Setup
 Users can enter company name, website URL, and company description.
 # Auto-fetch meta description from the website.
+implemented an puppeteer to fetch metadata from any site.
 UI displays detected webpages:
 Scraped pages
 Pending pages